dplucenio/dplucenio/README.md

   <img src="dplucenio.gif" alt="animated" />
 </p>

+### 👨🏻‍🔬 Math/Engineering related repos:

+### 👨🏻‍💻 Web development related repos:

-I am a mechanical engineer who has been working with software development and numerical models for the last 9 years.
-I'm currently working my way through combining scientific computing and web development with software engineering best practices
+I am a mechanical engineer who has been working with software development and numerical models for the last 10 years.
+I'm currently working my way through web development and how to combine scientific computing with software engineering best practices.

 <!--
 **dplucenio/dplucenio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.